writethedocs/www/docs/conf/na/2017/index.rst

                         <p class="schedule-home__desc">
                         The first day of talks and the conference party.
-                        We will be running the main track of content in the Ballroom, and discussions downstairs in Lola's Room.
+                        We will be running the main track of content in the Ballroom, and the <a href="/conf/na/2017/unconference/">Unconference</a> downstairs in Lola's Room.
                         </p>
                       </div>
                     </div>